Welcome to the online Opie Archive!

 New to the site?
-Read on to find out more.
+Read below to find out more.

-The Opie Archive will bring together this wealth of information and make it available via a single interface.
-It is an ongoing initiative to encourage use of this remarkable archive for both enjoyment and research into a wide range of topics.
+The online Opie Archive will bring together this wealth of information and make it available via a single interface.
+It is an ongoing initiative to encourage use of this remarkable archive by all for both enjoyment and research into a wide range of topics.
+We are grateful to the the British Academy for its support of our work.

 The present site (launched in November 2019) marks the beginning of this undertaking.
 It focuses on the Opies' early surveys and children’s written responses found in the Opie collection at the Bodleian Libraries, University of Oxford.
 These papers have been digitised and their content is being catalogued in detail by a team of researchers at the University of Sheffield and presented on the Opie Archive website.
 The website enables these materials to be searched in different ways.
 These include game, rhyme, word, custom or belief, the collecting method and type of contribution, the spaces and seasons of play, the subject of a rhyme or saying, and the details of place, school, date, and persons who collected and played the games.
 More details of what's available can be found in our user guide.